 Here is the screen that is presented on startup of Kanagram, showing the main interface to the application.
-Much of the window is taken up by the blackboard, where the puzzles are written onto, with the filing cabinet on the right containing application controls:
+Much of the window is taken up by the blackboard, where the puzzles are written, with the filing cabinet on the right containing application controls.

 In the center of the blackboard is the anagram puzzle to be solved.

-This is the Start Timer (Ctrl+S) button, and allows you to start or stop scoring timer.
+This is the Start Timer (Ctrl+S) button, and allows you to start or stop the scoring timer.

 When the (Ctrl+H) button is clicked, a short sentence will appear, describing the current word puzzle.

 The (Ctrl+R) button solves the current word puzzle.

 The Entry Box allows you to input your attempts to solve the current word puzzle.

 The Next Anagram (Ctrl+N) button lets you switch to the next guess.

 This is the Configure button, which opens the Configure Kanagram dialog.

 The Help button is special, in that it reveals 3 sub-buttons.
 These buttons are shown when the Help button is hovered over, and provide access to the Kanagram Handbook (this document), and the About Kanagram and About KDE dialogs: